jhweintraub/the-crypto-conundrum/docs/source/coins_explained/chainlink.rst

 1. **Encryption and privacy** - Encryption is difficult for computers.
 While we have built ones capable of doing it very quickly, it still is computationally very difficult on machines.
 This is especially true on the blockchain.
 Encrypting and decrypting on the blockchain would be **incredibly expensive**.
 Prohibitively-so.
 Using off-chain sources combined with Chainlink, trusted sources can do the encryption/decryption off-chain, and then simply exchange the messages on-chain.
 This adds an extra layer of security and private to transacting on the blockchain.

 2. **Identity Management** - Storing data and doing complicated math and encryption is expensive, making an identity system infeasible.
 An identity management system can be constructed where although the individual identities are stored off-chain, you would authenticate yourself to the blockchain and it would verify your-information on-chain.
 This has a lot of benefits for things like *combining blockchain and government*.
 Imagine linking your cryptocurrency address to your social-security number, and receiving payouts in Ethereum or some other currency.

+3. **Cross-Chain Bridges** - The Chainlink *Cross-Chain Interoperability Protocol (CCIP)* creates a standardized system for developers on **any blockchain** to easily send data to other chains.
+This works by standardizing the code-methods, instead of relying on each developer and chain building their own protocols.

 Tradeoffs
 -----------